 When buying property in Singapore, two key regulations govern how much you can borrow: the Total Debt Servicing Ratio (TDSR) and the Loan-to-Value (LTV) limit.
 These frameworks, set by the Monetary Authority of Singapore (MAS), ensure prudent borrowing and help buyers manage their finances without over-leveraging.
 Understanding these regulations can significantly impact your ability to secure a property loan, the size of your loan, and how you plan your property investment strategy.
+If you’re upgrading from an HDB flat, read our guide on upgrading from HDB to condo without paying ABSD.

 What is TDSR?

 The Total Debt Servicing Ratio (TDSR) sets a maximum threshold for how much of your income can be used to service all your debt obligations, including your property loan.
-As of 2024, the TDSR limit remains at 55%, meaning that no more than 55% of your gross monthly income can go towards servicing your total debt.
+As of 2026, the TDSR limit remains at 55%, meaning that no more than 55% of your gross monthly income can go towards servicing your total debt.

 TDSR formula: